braydio/RSAssistant/README.md

 ## Overview

 OrderFlowbot is a tracking system designed to run in the same discord channel as [auto-rsa by Nelson Dane](main/program_function_flow.md) to help manage and monitor the progress of reverse-split share roundups across multiple broker accounts.
-The bot provides detailed account summaries, tracks stock movements, and makes monitoring way the heck easier.
+The bot provides account summaries, tracks stocks within your different brokerage accounts, and makes monitoring way the heck easier.

 ## Setup